Learn how gridlines snap and help you position slide objects in PowerPoint 2010 for Windows. Also, learn how to control the grid spacing.

 Product/Version: PowerPoint 2010 for Windows

-Once you have the gridlines visible on your slide in PowerPoint 2010, you can use them to easily position and snap slide objects uniformly on a single slide, or even across successive slides using the Snap to Grid option.
+Once you have the gridlines visible on your slide in PowerPoint 2010 for Windows, you can use them to easily position and snap slide objects uniformly on a single slide, or even across successive slides using the Snap to Grid option.
 To access the Snap to Grid option, and to make changes to the way it works, follow these steps:

-Under the Grid settings section, click the Spacing option to get a drop-down list (see Figure 5), and choose any of the grid spacing values available.
+Under the Grid settings section, click the Spacing option to get a drop-down list, as shown in Figure 5, below, and choose any of the grid spacing values available.

 Figure 5: Spacing drop-down list